 While similar in many ways to Swedish cuisine, Finns still have their own tweaks and preferences that characterize their own.

-The following recipes will give you a taste of traditional Finnish food — so take your pick(s) and try them at home.
+The following recipes however, will definitely give you a taste of traditional Finnish food.

 Classic Finnish bread

 These soft carrot bread rolls are excellent for breakfast or as an accompaniment to a bowl of soup.